-- Understand the organization's regulatory requirements. - Have an internal policy outlining how staff should use, store, and share data - train users on these policies.
-Ensure users have the time and tools to follow them. - Have a data breach plan that meets regulatory requirements and prioritizes constituents, donors, and staff.
-Inform individuals as quickly as possible in the event of a breach. - Provide and publish a method for individuals to request their data be deleted (to the extent possible, given regulatory requirements). - Decide on the minimum possible duration for the storage of constituent, donor, and staff data storage.
-Delete any identifiable data after this period has elapsed.
+- Understand the organization's regulatory requirements. - Have an internal policy outlining how staff should use, store, and share data.
+Train users on these policies.
+Ensure users have the time and tools to follow them. - Document what data is low-risk and what data is high-risk for feeding into AI products.

-Constituent information is precious.
+- Have a data breach plan that meets regulatory requirements and prioritizes constituents, donors, and staff.
+Inform individuals as quickly as possible in the event of a breach. - Have a documented data disclosure plan that describes what notification and actions should be taken if sensitive data is fed into an Al product. - Provide and publish a method for individuals to request their data be deleted (to the extent possible, given regulatory requirements). - Decide on the minimum possible duration for the storage of constituent, donor, and staff data storage.
+Delete any identifiable data after this period has elapsed. - Constituent information is precious.
 Protect it with the same precautions expected when handling financial information.
-Invest as needed to support these practices.
+Invest as needed to support these practices. - Have a documented plan for how to review, notify, and potentially pause the use of generative AI products that hallucinate or provide inaccurate information.